iigonzoii/music_camp/README.md

 ## WISHLIST

-### Get all of the Current User's wishlist
+### Get all of the Current User's wishlist items

 Return all the wishlist that the current user has made.

 - Require Authentication: true
 - Request

-  - Method: ?
+  - Method: GET
-  - URL: ?
+  - URL: /api/wishlist/current
   - Body: none

 - Successful Response